John Lee (university principal): Life

-In 1821, Lee resigned both professorships and, aided by the granting of an honorary Doctor of Divinity from the University of St Andrews, and accepted a position as minister of the Canongate Church in Edinburgh.
+In 1821, Lee resigned both professorships and, aided by the granting of an honorary Doctor of Divinity from the University of St Andrews, accepted a position as minister of the Canongate Church in Edinburgh.

 He was elected a Fellow of the Royal Society of Edinburgh in 1822, his proposer being George Forbes.
 He served the Society as their Literary Councillor (1823-6) and as the Vice-President (1842–1859).

 In 1825 he was translated from the Canongate to Lady Yester's Church in south Edinburgh, and was appointed a chaplain in ordinary to the king in 1830.
 He was made Principal Clerk of the General Assembly in 1827, but unsuccessfully contested the moderatorship with Thomas Chalmers in 1832.
 In 1834 he became minister of the Old Kirk, one of the four churches then contained in St. Giles Cathedral, in 1837 Principal of the United College, St Andrews, and in 1840 Dean of the Chapel Royal in Stirling.
 In 1840, also, he was elected Principal of the University of Edinburgh.
 He was then living at 16 Abercromby Place in Edinburgh's second New Town a large Georgian townhouse.

 When the Disruption of 1843 took place, Lee remained in the established Church of Scotland.
-He undertook to conduct the divinity class, and was shortly afterwards was made Professor of Divinity in succession to Thomas Chalmers, holding this office concurrently with his principalship.
+He undertook to conduct the divinity class, and shortly afterwards was made Professor of Divinity in succession to Thomas Chalmers, holding this office concurrently with his Principalship.
 He was elected Moderator of the General Assembly of the Church of Scotland in 1844.

 Lee died in his lodgings at New College at the University of Edinburgh on 2 May 1859.
 He is buried in the south-west section of St Cuthberts Churchyard in Edinburgh, next to the Balfour Paul monument.